cfwheels/wheels-cli/README.md

-# CFWheels CLI for CommandBox
+# Wheels CLI commands for CommandBox

 This is a basic port of the Rails command line;
-Skips things like `rails server` which are provided by commandBox already.
+Skips things like `rails server` which are provided by CommandBox already.

 ## Install

-Simply run `install cfwheels-cli` from CommandBox to install the latest release.
+Simply run `install wheels-cli` from CommandBox to install the latest release.

 ## Commands